anushabc/AI-100-Design-Implement-Azure-AISol/Lab7-Integrate_LUIS/02-LUIS_Integrate_Bot.md

 Select the Browse tab, and install the following packages, ensure that you are using version 4.6.3:

-Microsoft.Bot.Builder.Azure
+-Microsoft.Bot.Builder.Azure
-Microsoft.Bot.Builder.AI.Luis
+-Microsoft.Bot.Builder.AI.Luis
-Microsoft.Bot.Builder.Dialogs
+-Microsoft.Bot.Builder.Dialogs
-Microsoft.Azure.Search (version, 10.1.0 or later)
+-Microsoft.Azure.Search (version, 10.1.0 or later)

 2. Press **F5** to run the app.